flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 )
 ```

 Great!
-Let's see about adding our images now, maybe they'll add more
+Let’s add our images now.
+They’ll add more context to the
-context to our forecasts.
-Using a `Stack`, we can use the image as a
+forecasts.
+Using a `Stack`, we can use the image as a background
-background for the date.
+for the date.

 Add a `SizedBox` around the `Stack`.
-The children of a `Stack` are stacked
+The children of a `Stack` are
-with the first listed on the bottom, so place the `Image` first, followed
+stacked with the first child listed on the bottom, so place the
-by the `Text`.
-We'll set a fit for our `Stack` and `Image` so that it will
+`Image` first, followed by the `Text`.
+We’ll set a size for the
-fill the whole space of the `SizedBox`.
+`Stack` and `Image` so that they fill the space of the `SizedBox`.

 ```dart
 SizedBox(